Syllabus - Topics in Econometrics (ECO5106)

 • Common pitfalls and challenges in empirical work

-• Using simulations to explore estimator behavior and diagnose potential problems.
+• How to use simulations to explore estimator behavior and diagnose potential problems specific to your own cases

 Outline

-More specifically, the course content will be divided into eight 3h-long lectures:
+More specifically, the course content will be divided as follows:

 1. Overview and fundamental hurdles